DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/headerFilter/dataSource.md

 A DataSource configuration.

 ---

-Each header filter item is configured as a separate object and should include the `text` and `value` fields.
+The {WidgetName} generates a header filter's data source automatically based on column values.
+Each header filter item is an object that includes the following fields:

-The **dataSource** property accepts one of the following data sources, that includes the item configuration objects:
+- `text`
+A text string that represents the item in the header filter.

+- `value`
+A filter that the item applies.
+It can be a single value (for example, 0) or a filter expression.
+Refer to the [filter](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#filter) help topic for information on the filter expression syntax.

+Use the **dataSource** property to change the generated data source or specify a custom data source.
+You can set the **dataSource** property to one of the following:

 - **Array of objects**
 A JavaScript array that contains plain objects.
 For more information, refer to the [Specify a Custom Data Source](/Documentation/Guide/UI_Components/DataGrid/How_To/Customize_Header_Filter_Data_Source/#Specify_a_Custom_Data_Source) article.